You’ve just been gifted a sum of money either by a relative, or through a deceased person’s will. What tax implications come with it?

 When someone gives you money, with or without a reason, and it’s done without the expectation of being paid back, or something in return, it’s considered a gift.

 Additionally, if someone sells you something, such as a house or a car, for less than fair market value, the difference between the sales price and the fair market value will be considered a gift.
-For instance, if you buy a vehicle that would normally sell for $20,000, but you sell it to someone who needs it for $13,000, the $7,000 difference is considered a gift.
+For instance, if your dad owns a vehicle that would normally sell for $20,000, but sells it to someone (like one of his kids) who needs it for $13,000, the $7,000 difference is considered a gift.
+Or if you decided to sign over a car you own to your adult child, that is considered a gift, in this example, of $20,000.
+According to the IRS, you can give any individual up to $17,000 in 2023 without you having to pay any tax on that gift, which means that if the fair market value of the car is under $17,000, you won’t have to pay a federal tax on a car gift.
+In this example, your dad would have to pay though on the $3000 as it exceeds the $17,000 allowable.

-Recipients aren’t required to pay gift tax, but those who gift monies and assets are subject to federal and state laws.
-Their liability will depend on how much you’re gifted.
+Gift recipients aren’t required to pay gift tax, but those who give or “gift” monies and assets are subject to federal and state laws.
+The tax liability will depend on how much was gifted.

-- If someone gives you a sum in excess of $15,000, then the donor will have to file a gift tax return for it
+- If someone gives you a sum in excess of $17,000*, then the giver known as the donor will have to file a gift tax return for it

-- But if the giver fails to file that gift tax return for an amount of over $15,000, the IRS may decide to collect it from you
+- But if the giver/donor fails to file that gift tax return for an amount of over $17,000, the IRS may decide to collect it from you, the recipient.

-An individual can gift up to a total of $15,000 per year to one or more individuals at a time.
-That means if you’re gifted $5,000, and your two siblings receive $5,000, the giver has reached his or her limit for the year.
+As of 2023, an individual can gift up to a total of $17,000 per year to one or more individuals at a time.
+That means if you’re gifted $7,000, and your two siblings receive $5,000, the giver has reached his or her limit for the year.
 Go over that, and the giver is required to file a gift tax return, letting the IRS know that the threshold has been reached for the year.
-A married couple can each give $15,000 per year before the threshold is reached.
+A married couple can each give $17,000 per year before the threshold is reached.

-Individuals can give up to a lifetime federal limit of $11.58 million in 2020 and $4 million on a state level.
+Back in 2020, individuals could give up to a lifetime federal limit of $11.58 million and $4 million on a state level.
 Married couples can each give away that much, essentially doubling their gift amounts.
+Please check with your CPA or tax attorney if you are concerned about your lifetime federal limit.

 While these are not things people normally think about as tax-affected gifts, they usually are: